Contenuto principale

 Figure contains an axes object.
 The axes object contains an object of type line.

-Extract frame-based signal features in time domain and frequency domain.
+Extract frame-based signal features in the time and frequency domain.

 1. Open Signal Feature Extractor.
 On the Extract Features tab, click New and select From Workspace in the Members list.